Polymer/old-docs-site/app/2.0/docs/devguide/properties.md

 <td>Type: <code>string</code><br>

 The value is interpreted as a method name and argument list.
-The method is invoked to calculate the value whenever any of the argument values changes.
+The method is invoked to calculate the value whenever any of the argument values change.
 Computed properties are always read-only.
 See <a href="observers#computed-properties">Computed properties</a>
 for more information.
 </td>